vsbron/bronflix-2024-react/README.md

 ## Future Features

 BroNflix is constantly evolving, with several exciting features planned for future updates:

-1. **Main Page for Movies, Shows, and People**
-   A unified main page will be added, providing a clear overview of all categories—movies, shows, and actors—allowing users to easily explore each.

 2. **Mobile Layout**
    A fully optimized mobile layout will be developed to ensure a smooth and engaging experience on smartphones and tablets.